Ask a doctor about a prescription for GLUCOLON 5 mg TABLETS

 Therefore, glibenclamide should be taken at least 4 hours before colesevelam.

-You should follow your doctor's instructions regarding the dose of Glucolón, the time of its administration, and the diet to follow.
-Never stop taking the medication without consulting your doctor first.
+You should follow your doctor's instructions regarding the dose of Glucolón, the time of intake, and the diet to follow.
+Never stop taking the medication without first consulting your doctor.

 Pregnancy, breastfeeding, and fertility